One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 I managed to get her lifestyle so boxed in, I thought there was no way another man could get with her…Then she had an emotional affair with a woman!

-Like a lightning bolt to my brain, I suddenly realized isolating our partner from other humans because we’re insecure has never worked and never will.
+Like a lightning bolt to my brain, I suddenly realized isolating your partner from other humans because you’re insecure has never worked and never will.

 I transitioned from being someone who would act extremely distressed if my partner hugged another man to genuinely celebrating with her when she receives attention.